qetracy/MendixAssessment/README.md

 3. Drag this widget onto the blank home page
 4. Right-click the ‘Header Title’ text > **Edit caption**
-5. Rename the title using the name of your hardware store.
+5. Rename the title using the name of your hardware store
 6. Right-click the ‘Supporting text’ text > **Edit caption**
 7. Insert a short blurb about the tool stock that is listed on the site

 ### 2.2 Add a Widget
 Add a layout grid below the header to separate the home page into 3 columns.

 1. In the **App Explorer**, open **MyFirstModule** > **Home_Web**
 2. In the right column, select **Toolbox** > **Widgets**
 3. Under **Structure**, select **Layout grid** > **4,4,4**